Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 Load up on lean proteins, complex carbs, and healthy fats.
 And here’s a pro tip: vegetables aren’t just what food eats.
 They’re packed with nutrients that’ll supercharge your system.

 Don’t overcomplicate it.
-Eat like your great-grandparents did.
+Eat as your great-grandparents did.
 If it comes in a box with ingredients you can’t pronounce, it’s probably not doing you any favors.
 Remember, food is fuel.
-Choose premium gas for your body, and watch how it performs.
+Choose premium gas, and watch how it performs.

 Pure, clean water is what your body craves.
 Staying hydrated improves your energy, enhances your mental clarity, and even helps with weight management.
 It’s the simplest hack for better health, period.